ianarizpe/MediaHandBoyV1/README.md

 4. robust playlist
 5. button to enable/disable hand controls
 6. make sure all songs are one that are not copyrighted and ones we have permission to use
+7. add a sidebar or header to navigate
+8. be able to port in from another music service
+9. train more photos
-7. button to turn camera off _optional_
+11. button to turn camera off _optional_
-8. button to show media pipe skeleton _optional_
+12. button to show media pipe skeleton _optional_